 What are capital allowances?

 A capital allowance is a type of tax relief you can use when you have purchased capital assets within the tax year.
 You can treat them as a type of business expense which in turn can contribute to reducing your taxable profit amount.
 This works well because corporation tax is calculated on your taxable profit total.
 So by reducing it, we consequently reduce the calculated corporation tax due.
-This tax is currently calculated at 19% of a business’s calculated taxable profit amount.
+This tax is currently calculated at a rate of 25% for companies with profits over £250,000, and 19% for companies with profits under £50,000.
+For companies with profits between £50,000 and £250,000, marginal relief applies.

 What capital allowances can I claim?